davidkazlauskas/DecoupledGuiExamples/Qt-5-NthPrimeNumberGenerator/README.md

 MY WHINING:
 ~~~~~~~
 This project was originally made with QtCreator.

+It's ok to build it as long as you're in QtCreator
+comfort zone with nice GUI designer and stuff
+and everything just worked from the first time.

 Compiles and runs, no problem.
 As soon as it got copied
 to this repo and reopened it stops compiling.